-In order to reduce power consumption while not in use, the LM4673 contains shutdown circuitry that reduces current draw to less than $0.01\mu$ A. The trigger point for shutdown is shown as a typical value in the Electrical Characteristics Tables and in the Shutdown Hysteresis Voltage graphs found in the Typical Performance Characteristics section.
-It is best to switch between ground and supply for minimum current usage while in the shutdown voltages in between ground and supply, the idle current will be greater than the typical 0.01μA value.
+In order to reduce power consumption while not in use, the LM4673 contains shutdown circuitry that reduces current draw to less than $0.01\mu A$ .
+The trigger point for shutdown is shown as a typical value in the Electrical Characteristics Tables and in the Shutdown Hysteresis Voltage graphs found in the Typical Performance Characteristics section.
+It is best to switch between ground and supply for minimum current usage while in the shutdown state.
+While the LM4673 may be disabled with shutdown voltages in between ground and supply, the idle current will be greater than the typical $0.01\mu A$ value.